pedrogk/feathers-chat-sequelize/README.md

-# feathers-pg
+# feathers-chat-sequelize

-> Feathers chat with Pgsql
+> Feathers chat demo app using sequelize ORM with Pgsql database.

 ## About